will-jac/anne-project/README.md

 2. 4/12 update: I added a running utility, using argparse.
 Just put your model in models.py and any tests in tests.py and it should work - you may need to add additional parameters though.
 3. 4/12 update: I changed the Data tuple to provide X, y, U directly, because it's just easier to work with

+## Notes for Jack
+1. 4/14 Update: I have updated the repository with my work in progress for tempeoral ensembling original source code modifications and the data importing and cleaning for the CIFAR-10 dataset.
+I will be putting in more work tomorrow, hopefully getting a working model so that we can move to the testing stage of our project. :)

 ## TODO

 * more robust model saving / history